Leaf-Agriculture/docs/docs/operations_endpoints.md

 ### Get Batch upload object

-You can then query these files individually, merge the files, or query for them via [Get all Files](#get-all-files).
+Once you've uploaded files, you can then query these files individually, merge the files, or query for them via [Get all Files](#get-all-files).
+You can also query the batch upload ID to see a list of files generated in the upload and a status of the upload with this endpoint.

 Move through the tabs below to see requests and response samples.